s-heiden/gists/markdown/file-naming-conventions.md

 I could not find a standard, so I will continue using the system I used before, as per: `2019-05[-01] - Korrekte Rechtschreibung in deutscher Sprache, Schlagwörter getrennt mit Kommata für bessere Auffindbarkeit.doc`.

-Folder names are capitalized and consist of orthographically correct nouns and spaces.
+Document folder names are correctly capitalized and consist of orthographically correct nouns and spaces in English or German.

+## AppleScript

+> `askFinder.scpt`, `myScript.scpt`, `aScriptFile.scpt`, `makeFilterer.scpt`, `helloAS.scpt`

+AppleScript: The Definitive Guide, 2nd Edition.
+Scripting and Automating Your Mac